Redecorating/archinstall-mbp/README.md

 Installs WiFi firmware, walks you through selection

-On MacBookPro16,1/2/4 models, installs a kernel with an alternate WiFi patch that was made for M1 Macs that works on those models.
+On MacBookPro15,4/16,X and MacBookAir9,1 models, installs a different version of the `brcmfmac` driver that was made for M1 Macs and works on those models.

 NVRAM remount as read only because T2 likes to panic

 Unload Touchbar driver before suspend to fix resume

-Makes linux-mbp kernel the default kernel to boot with, or the alternate wifi kernel if it was installed.
+Makes linux-mbp kernel the default kernel to boot with.

-Installs `iwd` and sets it as NetworkManager's WiFi backend, if needed installs iwd 1.13.
+Installs `iwd` and sets it as NetworkManager's WiFi backend.

 TODO:
 - install mbpfan